jdlib/JDBX/UserGuide.md

      QueryResult qr = stmt.query("SELECT * FROM Cities WHERE id = 51");
      QueryResult qr = pstmt.init("SELECT * FROM Cities WHERE id = ?").params(51).query();

-In the following variable `qr` represents a `QueryResult` object obtained from a call to a statements `query` method.
+In the following variable `qr` represents a `QueryResult` object obtained from a call to a statement's `query` method.
-But because of its fluent API you rarely will need to store a `QueryResult` in a local variable but rather chain method calls until you receive the result value of the query.
+Thanks to its fluent API you rarely will need to store a `QueryResult` in a local variable but rather chain method calls until you receive the result value of the query.

-Also note that the actual JDBC query is usually not run until you invoke the terminal method of the fluent call chain.
+Note that the actual JDBC query is usually not run until you invoke the terminal method of the fluent call chain.

 ### <a name="queries-singlerow">3.2 Read a single result row